ids-s1-20/project-tut3_team10/proposal/proposal.md

 It seems that Russia also has the highest total number of suicides per 100000 people in the 30 years.
 However the next highest is Lithuania which has a small population but a high level of suicide.
+These two countries are close geographically.
+The top three countries, Russia, Lithuania and Hungary are all close geographically.
+This is something we will be exploring more later on.

 In our next plot we test one of our hypotheses.
 Do more men commit suicide than women?